 Kinga Gáborjáni studied music in her native Budapest before coming to London for postgraduate work at the Royal Academy of Music, where she studied baroque cello with Jennifer Ward Clarke and the viola da gamba with Richard Campbell.
 Since then she has played with leading orchestras, including the Amsterdam Baroque Orchestra, the Gabrieli Consort and Players, The English Concert, the Orchestra of the Age of Enlightenment, and the English Baroque Soloists.
 She also plays chamber music with Triologue and other groups.
 Among her recordings, she played with the English Baroque Soloists on their recording of Bach’s Brandenburg Concertos for the SDG label.

 Reiko Ichise was born in Tokyo, where she read musicology at Kunitachi College of Music and started to play viola da gamba.
 She came to London to pursue her study at the Royal College of Music with Richard Boothby.
-She now performs regularly with many orchestras and ensembles throughout the world and is a member of Fretwork, Florilegium, and Passacaglia.
+She now performs regularly with many orchestras and ensembles throughout the world.
+She is a member of Florilegium, Passacaglia, and from 2009 to 2017 was a member of the viol consort Fretwork.
 She teaches viola da gamba at the Royal College of Music in London.

 Catherine King was brought up in Elgar country and after studies at Cambridge and in London, returned to the Welsh Borders.
 Much of her very full career has revolved around early music (with numerous recordings) but always alongside later and contemporary repertoire.
 Concerts range from Verdi Requiem in Symphony Hall Birmingham and Elgar in Worcester Cathedral to medieval songs in the USA and Spain (caves and ancient churches), from Bach throughout Europe, and Italian Baroque arias in Genoa to Scottish twentieth- and twenty-first-century songs in Warsaw.
 She has had many works written for her, including song cycles by Larisa Vrhunc, Tansy Davies, and Barry Ferguson.
 Her numerous CDs include Bach ‘Alto arias’, Galuppi ‘Forgotten arias’, and ‘Airs de cour’ (all on Linn).
 Family life includes a 1930s yacht and mountaineering holidays.